Create a report from a sparkline chart

 chart commands, you can add sparkline charts to the results table.

-productName field from the Enabling field lookups section.
-You must complete all of those steps before continuing with this section.
+productName field from the Enabling field lookups section of this tutorial.

 - Start a new search.